 Happy birthday to beloved American author Laura Ingalls Wilder, best known for her semi-autobiographical Little House series.
+Laura Ingalls Wilder was born on February 7, 1867, in Pepin County, Wisconsin.
+Her novels focus on her childhood, her family and their life as settlers and pioneers after the American Civil War.

 Little House Series in Order